Anuj2799/searchbar_animation/README.md

 #### onEditingComplete:
 - This is the onEditingComplete method of the textFormField.

+#### onExpansionComplete:
+- onExpansionComplete functions can be used to perform something just after searchbox is opened.

+#### onCollapseComplete:
+- onExpansionComplete functions can be used to perform something just after searchbox is closed.

 #### enteredTextStyle:
 - This allows us to change the style of the text which user have entered in the textFormField of search box.